 Now's the perfect time to relocate your hostas to improve the aesthetic of your garden.

 It's hard to know sometimes when you plant a hosta how you will feel about it once it's matured.
-When they are little, we often place hostas in a haphazard fashion - here's an empty spot - let's stick a hosta there.
+When they are small, we often place hostas in a haphazard fashion - here's an empty spot - let's stick a hosta there.

 If you're not careful, the garden can end up looking like the hosta version of a patchwork quilt.
-And while you're placing them, remember that your blue or darker hostas like more shade - while the lighter colors of the yellowy green hostas and variegated hostas can take more sun.
+And while you're placing them, remember that your blue or darker hostas like more shade - while the lighter colors of the yellowy-green hostas and variegated hostas can take more sun.